Psychedelic/nft-marketplace/docs/service.md

 ```

 call approve on wicp for marketplace to access x tokens
-call depositFungable on marketplace canister
 call directBuy on marketplace canister for nft

 ```

 ## Offer Flow:

-- a nft can be listed without a deposit if direct buy is disabled.
-A user can accept offers regardless of listing status (unlisted, listed for direct buy, listed for offers).
-When a seller decides to accept an offer, the nft must be deposited.

 ### Listing NFT for offers -> `makeListing`

-To create a listing that is only available for offers, you only have to be the current owner of a given nft.
-No deposit required at the time of listing
+To create a listing that is only available for offers, you only have to be the current owner of a given nft, and marketplace must be the token's operator

 ```